biocorecrg/advanced_linux_2019/space_perm.md

 ```

-* For CRG users, remember that page where you can check the space occupied in your group (and all folders!):
+* For CRG users, remember that you can check the space occupied by each directory of your group:
   + https://accounting.linux.crg.es/addons/storage/insight/login.php

 * Reduce the space by: